cluesurf/.github/profile/readme.md

 There are 36 base glyphs, plus tone markers.

 A TypeScript library turns text into this format.
-We use a font called ToneEtch.
+Made this into a font called ToneEtch.

 ### Tune